Hypnotherapy: A Portal To Emotional and Psychological Wellbeing

-It may be helpful to think of hypnotherapy as an applied psychological tool, used to induce a trance-state and thereby access an altered state of consciousness or 'working state' of hypnosis.
-Being in such a state of mentation (mental activity) allows for an intensely focused form of relating, together with a temporary bypass of the conscious mind's, critical faculty of selective resistance to change.
+In clinical terms, It may be helpful to think of hypnosis as an applied psychological tool, used to induce a trance-state and thereby access an altered state of consciousness or 'working state' of hypnosis.
+Being in such a state of mentation (mental activity) allows for an intensely focused form of relating, together with a bypass of the conscious mind's critical faculty of selective resistance to change.

-In effect, what is sought is a temporary suspension of the restrictive mental 'fire-wall' component of the conscious mind, thereby granting access to the stronghold of the subconscious.
-Once attained, the hypnotic trance permits the subconscious mind to operate in a state of 'safe-mode' readiness.
+In hypno-computer terminology, what is sought is a temporary suspension of the restrictive mental 'fire-wall' component of the conscious mind.
+This allows the subconscious mind to operate in a state of 'safe-mode' readiness.
 When in this state, the subconscious mind readily grants unrestricted access to its all-important internal (metaphorical) 'mental filing-cabinet'.

-At conclusion, the hypnotee is gradually returned to full, everyday, conscious awarness and relating, with the positive change work duly in place.
+At conclusion, the hypnotee (person undergoing hypnosis) is gradually returned to full, everyday, conscious awareness and relating with the positive change work duly in place.
 A post-hypnotic suggestion would also have been introduced, to enhance and further facilitate the entire process.

 Positive suggestions of change, introduced and readily accepted into the subconscious mind in this way, can be long-term or permanent.